-The effect of all this extra financial aid is most easily seen in statistics on student debt.
+The effect of all this extra financial aid is most easily seen in student debt statistics.
 In the late 1990s, prior to all these major increases, there was considerable concern that Canadian students would soon be carrying debt loads resembling students from US 4-year private institutions (which, at the time, were in the neighbourhood of \$37,000 CAD in today's dollars).
 Average student debt loads in Canada did increase sharply in the 1990s, but since that time have remained very constant and by some measures have decreased.

 We have two data sources for looking at student debt over time.
 The first is the National Graduates Survey (NGS), which surveys every fifth (formerly fourth) graduating class three (formerly two) years after graduation.
 Despite the capricious survey timetable, it still is the country's most thorough examination of graduate debt because of the large sample, drawn from the entire graduate cohort of both universities and colleges.
-The drawback is that data can be outdated by the time it is published: at the time of writing in the summer of 2020, the most recent observation is from 2015.
+The drawback is that data can be outdated by the time it is published.
+This is particularly an issue for this edition: at the time of writing in the summer of 2021, the most recent observation is from 2015.

-The second is the Canadian Undergraduate Survey Consortium's (CUSC) triennial survey of graduating students.
-These have the benefit of being published almost immediately; but also the drawback of a somewhat inconsistent sample (consortium members are not entirely standardized from iteration to iteration), they exclude colleges, and it has low participation from the province of Quebec.
+The second is the Canadian University Survey Consortium's (CUSC) triennial survey of graduating students.
+These have the benefit of being published almost immediately but the drawbacks of a somewhat inconsistent sample (consortium members are not entirely standardized from iteration to iteration), excluding colleges, and low participation from Quebec.
 The lack of Quebec figures tends to raise national estimates of debt because of lower average debt levels in that province.
-Both the NGS and CUSC sources are included in Figure 5.13 (CUSC data is indicated with an asterisk) Figure 5.13 shows average student debt among those students who incurred debt.
+Both the NGS and CUSC sources are included in Figure 5.13 (CUSC data is indicated with an asterisk).

+Figure 5.13 shows average student debt among those students who incurred debt.
 Evidence from various surveys suggests that the majority of Canadian college and undergraduate students do not incur any debt at all during their studies.
 The percentage students with government debt seems to range between 30-35% for college students and 40-45% for university students; the percentage of students reporting any debt is about ten percentage points higher.